 but joy cometh in the morning.

-While I did pray for help yesterday in the thick of it, it was more of a plea of desperation.
+While I did pray for help in the thick of it, the prayer was more of a plea of desperation.
 I neglected to lean into God in the midst of circumstances beyond my control.
 Parenting felt like a chore, instead of a joy.

-Earlier in the day, when I was searching mom-blogs for parenting wisdom, I should have been consulting the Bible and praying to the One true God.
+Earlier in the day, while searching mom-blogs for parenting wisdom, I should have been consulting the Bible and praying to the One true God.
 The source of all wisdom.

 It isn’t that other parents (or my parents) can’t give wisdom.
-They can.
-I am grateful they do.
+They can and I am grateful they do.
 But, relying on my own strength and the wisdom of other people or Google doesn’t hold up under pressure.
 It can’t.
 And Google doesn’t claim to give us any joy.

 Only the love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control given by a relationship with Jesus Christ can prepare us for the unknown.
 Even the unknown of the most loved people in our lives.